 |PLEASE NOTE: Applicants will have until 11:59 p.m.
 Eastern Standard Time (EST) on Dec.
 1 or Jan.
 30 to submit to OTCAS, not from any other time zone from which your application may be sent.
 The portal will close at 12:00 a.m.
 EST on Dec.
 2 and Feb.
 1, and you will not be able to submit your application.
 These are hard deadlines set by the Program and OTCAS, so please plan accordingly.|

 Washington University encourages and gives full consideration to all applicants for admission, financial aid and employment.

 The School of Medicine is committed to recruiting, enrolling and educating a diverse student body.

-The Program in Occupational Therapy is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA and its web address is www.acoteonline.org.
+The Program in Occupational Therapy is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number, c/o AOTA, is (301) 652-6611 and its web address is www.acoteonline.org.

 With the MSOT or OTD degree, graduates are eligible to sit for the NBCOT examination to become a practicing occupational therapist.
 The exam is administered by the National Board for Certification in Occupational Therapy (NBCOT), located at One Bank Street, Suite 300, Gaithersburg, MD 20878.
 NBCOT’s phone number is (301) 990-7979 and its web address is www.nbcot.org.
 See our NBCOT Pass Rate.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification exam or attain state licensure.